MetPX/sarracenia/doc/subscriber.rst

   2016-01-14 18:13:01,416 [INFO] sr_subscribe NWS 0003 starting
   peter@idefix:~/test$

-will start up some sr_subscribe processes as configured by CMC.conf and others to match NWS.conf. sr stop will also do what you would expect.
+will start up some sr_subscribe processes as configured by CMC.conf and others to match NWS.conf.
+Sr stop will also do what you would expect.
 As will sr status.

 High Priority Delivery
 ----------------------

 While the Sarracenia protocol does not provide explicit prioritization, the use of multiple queues provides similar benefits.
 Each configuration results in a queue declaraton on the server side.
 Group products at like priority into a queue by selecting them using a common configuration.
 The smaller the groupings, the lower the delay of processing.
 While all queues are processed at the same priority, data passes though shorter queues more quickly.
 One can summarize with:

   **Use Multiple Configurations to Prioritize**

 To make the advice concrete, take the example of the Environment Canada data mart ( dd.weather.gc.ca ), which distributes gridded binaries, GOES satellite imagery, many thousands of city forecasts, observations, RADAR products, etc...
 For real-time weather, warnings and RADAR data are the highest priority.
 At certain times of the day, or in cases of backlogs, many hundreds of thousands of products can delay receipt of high priority products if only a single queue is used.

 To ensure prompt processing of data in this case, define one configuration to subscribe to weather warnings (which are a very small number of products), a second for the RADARS (a larger but still relatively small group), and a third (largest grouping) for all the other data.
 Each configuration will use a separate queue.
 Warnings will be processed fastest, RADARS will queue up against each other and so experience some more delay, and other products will share a single queue and be subject to more delay in cases of backlog.